sugarlabs/sugar/docs/development-environment.md

     done
     sudo apt install python{,3}-six

-On Fedora, use [dnf builddep](http://dnf-plugins-core.readthedocs.io/en/latest/builddep.html), like this; (If you are using GNOME's desktop environment, make sure you are using GNOME Xorg before moving forward!)
+On Fedora, use [dnf builddep](http://dnf-plugins-core.readthedocs.io/en/latest/builddep.html), like this;

     for module in sugar{-datastore,-artwork,-toolkit,-toolkit-gtk3,}; do
         sudo dnf builddep $module